 let pi: Double = 3.14159

-Int constant, except the name and the types are different.
+Int constant, except the name and the type are different.
 This time, the constant is a

-Double, which can store decimals with high precision.
+Double, a type that can store decimals with high precision.

 There’s also a type called

 Float, short for floating point, that stores decimals with lower precision than

 Double but generally, memory use for numbers isn’t a huge issue and you’ll see

 Once you’ve declared a constant, you can’t change its data.
 For example, consider the following code: